↑

 Thanks for sharing!

-Overhead of a slice of broccoli cheddar frittata on a white plate with parsley over a white background with part of the pan with frittata in it and extra rosemary in the background
+A slice of broccoli cheddar frittata on a white plate with a second plate and a fork in the background on a light background with text overlay.

 This post contains affiliate links.
 See our Disclosure Statement for more information.